tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 with request_update set to "update_requested", it MUST NOT send its own KeyUpdate if that would cause it to exceed these limits and SHOULD instead ignore the "update_requested" flag.
+Note: this overrides the requirement in TLS 1.3 to always send a KeyUpdate in response to "update_requested".

 # Connection ID Updates